 Hit and Run Injury Attorneys Monmouth County, NJ

-Serving Clients Across West Long Branch, Asbury Park, Eatontown, Wall, Freehold, Ocean, Red Bank, Ocean County and Monmouth County
+Serving Clients Across West Long Branch, Asbury Park, Eatontown, Wall, Freehold, Ocean, Red Bank, Ocean County, and Monmouth County

 Being involved in a car, truck, or motorcycle accident is a loud, frightening, and jarring experience.
 When the offending driver flees the scene in a hit and run, victims are often still reeling from the collision by the time they realize what has happened.
 Hit and run accidents are illegal in New Jersey, leading to fines, loss of license, and even jail time – but what about the victims?
-If you or your loved one has been injured in a hit and run accident, you may be entitled for financial compensation for your injuries.
+If you or your loved one has been injured in a hit and run accident, you may be entitled to financial compensation for your injuries.

-The personal injury attorneys of Chamlin, Rosen, Uliano & Witherington have over 50 years of experience serving clients in our local New Jersey communities, including Red Bank, Ocean County, Freehold, Ocean, Wall, Eatontown, Long Branch, West Long Branch and all of Monmouth County.
+The personal injury attorneys of Chamlin, Uliano & Walsh have over 50 years of experience serving clients in our local New Jersey communities, including Red Bank, Ocean County, Freehold, Ocean, Wall, Eatontown, Long Branch, West Long Branch and all of Monmouth County.
 We believe in keeping clients informed and involved throughout the legal process, leading to more favorable outcomes and more satisfied individuals.

 Call our office today to speak with a member of our legal team in a free and confidential consultation regarding your injury resulting from a hit and run accident and to find out how we can best serve your needs.